Reconstruction of earthquake-damaged buildings in the City of Zagreb and Krapina-Zagorje County

 - by recommended mail with the following indication: “Application — post-earthquake reconstruction”

-- at the Reconstruction Information Centre, Ulica kneza Mislava 2 in Zagreb;
+- at the Reconstruction ("Obnova") Information Centre, Ulica kneza Mislava 2 in Zagreb;

 - in the displaced offices of the Ministry: